-It’s always so easy to look back on our past mistakes and note what we could have done better.
+It’s always so easy to look back on our past mistakes and reflect on how we could have done better.
 I’m more than happy to share some of the blogging mistakes I’ve made in the past, which are also quite common with new bloggers.

 1. Being Anonymous